canaria-computer/qwik-onedrive/src/routes/(document)/frequently-asked-questions/index.md

 ## Features ⚙️

-### Q6: Can I use GDPF offline?
+### Q6: Can I use Web Digital Photo Frame offline?

-**A:** While GDPF isn't fully offline-compatible, it's designed to work efficiently in low-bandwidth environments.
+**A:** While Web Digital Photo Frame isn't fully offline-compatible, it's designed to work efficiently in low-bandwidth environments.
 Thanks to image caching, previously loaded images can be displayed even with unstable internet connections.
 However, you'll need an internet connection to load new images and sync with OneDrive. 🔄

 ### Q7: What's the source of weather forecast information?